same as: /cot|cut/ or /c(o|u)t/

 Character class

 This chapter will discuss how to create your own custom placeholders to match limited set of characters and various metacharacters applicable inside character classes.
-You'll also learn various predefined character sets.
+You'll also learn about escape sequences for predefined character sets.

 Custom character sets